|

 calls attention to “the grave, haughty, and even grim cast of countenance” which

-distinguishes them all.
 In July, 1882, at the disposal of the Hamilton Palace

-collection, a beautiful miniature of “George, Lord setone, aetatis suae 27,” by
+collection, a beautiful miniature of “George, Lord Setone, aetatis suae 27,” by

 H. Bone, R.A., after an original in the Somerville family, was sold to Mr.